 Essentially, a watershed is the area of land where all of the water that is under it or drains off of it goes into the same place.

-The University Outreach, Flint River Watershed Coalition, FRWC, and Flint River Corridor Alliance, FRCA, is a principle leader and partner in our community providing vision, education, outreach, and leadership in the are of storm water management and river preservation/protection.
+The University Outreach, Flint River Watershed Coalition (FRWC) , Future Urban & Environmental Leaders (FUEL) and Flint River Corridor Alliance (FRCA) are principle leaders and partners in our community providing vision, education, outreach and leadership in the are of storm water management and river preservation/protection.
 Visit their web site to learn more about the watershed you live in or how to get involved in various fun volunteer opportunities.

 Why is stormwater management important?